MrEnder0/PhantomChat/README.md

 *GarticPhone party system

-# Plans
-*More moderation commands

-*Admin only chat

-*Add login and sign up page

-*Use cookies to stay logged in

-*Completly remake the css and make site look good

 # Known bugs/issues
 *There is many things that are still unsecure with the html formating for messages